aaronicsubstances/bridge-arithmetic/README.md

 *real number subtraction*: applies to two rational numbers.
   - Answer is the same as *real number addition* of the first operand with the *negation* function applied to the second operand.

-*real number multiplication*: applies to two rational numbers.
+*real number multiplication*: applies to two or more rational numbers.
   - Magnitude of answer is the same as the *resize* function applied to the magnitudes of the operands.
-  - Sign of answer is positive or negative if operands have the same or different signs respectively.
+  - Sign of answer is positive or negative if the number of operands with negative signs is even or odd respectively.

 *real number division*: applies to two rational numbers.
   - Magnitude of answer is the same as the *frac* function applied to the magnitudes of the operands.
   - Sign of answer is positive or negative if operands have the same or different signs respectively.

-*resize*: applies to two nonnegative rational numbers.
+*resize*: applies to two or more nonnegative rational numbers.
-  - If operands are both whole numbers, then answer is same as *multiplication* of the operands.
+  - If operands are all whole numbers, then answer is same as *multiplication* of the operands.
   - Else answer is the result of applying the *frac* function.
      - The first operand is the result of applying the *resize* function recursively to the numerators of the original operands.
      - The second operand is the result of applying the *resize* function recursively to the denominators of the orignal operands.